 - A zipper baggie

 Now the Valentine’s Day busy bag is ready for your child to play with.
 There is no one correct way to play with this bag.
 Your creative kiddo can use her imagination and come up with different ways to play.
-If she’s having trouble kicking off the fun, try these activity-starters:
+If she’s having trouble kicking off the fun, try some of our suggested activity-starters!

 When your child’s done playing, pack up the hearts and put them into the bag.
 If the clay dries or chips, simply peel/scrape it off of the cardboard, add new clay and “finger paint” again.